kschuljak/TV-Show-Web-App/README.md

 ### itv-search-data.ts
-- interface for how the json data is received from TVMAZE API
+- interface for how the json data is received from TVmaze API
 ```ts
 export interface ITvSearchData {
     name: string,